| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The origin of the coordinate system, as well as the unit lengths and

-axes can be changed by means of the
+orientation of the X and Y axes can be changed by means of the

-and rotate
+translate, scale and rotate operations, cf.

 Graphics State.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The process of painting a graphics object usually consists of the following three steps: